 Our models include Internet radio and FM radio.
 The FM is primarily included so you’ll have at least something to listen to (in addition to Bluetooth) in case your Wi-Fi network goes down or otherwise becomes unavailable.
 AM is not supported, but as with FM, many AM stations can be tuned using the Internet radio source without reception limitations and with meta data and station logos (where available).
 If the AM station has a free app and you prefer it, you can stream from the app wirelessly via Bluetooth to the Como Audio model.
 The AM band was not available during development and we are unaware of any product like ours that includes an AM tuner, as the competing wireless technologies included in such models can cause reception issues with AM.

 HD Radio was and is not available on our platform or from the major solution providers we’re familiar with, and we are unaware of a product such as ours with integrated HD Radio.
-As with question #2 above, HD Radio carries substantial costs for the manufacturer.
+As with question #2 above, HD Radio carries substantial costs for the manufacturer including a licensing fee, a per unit royalty, and test equipment costing upwards of $10,000 USD.
 The good news is many HD Radio stations broadcast over the Internet and can be accessed through our Internet radio source, and without the reception drawbacks of terrestrial radio.
 In fact, for our USA models we even have a specific option in our menu called “HDi” (HD Radio on Internet) that lists the available HD Radio stations in our data base.
-If an HD Radio station is not listed and it broadcasts over the Internet, you can request it get added to the data base.
-This process is also described in my last blog article.
+If an HD Radio station is not listed and it broadcasts over the Internet and is not an iHeart station, you can request it get added to the station data base by opening a ticket with the station aggregator.
+Alternately, if the station has an app or a website that allows you to play the HD station, you can stream it wireless via Bluetooth to your Como Audio system.

 5. The display on my Como Audio model is stuck on “Loading” or “Connecting” or is exhibiting other odd behavior, yet my other devices are okay.
 What do I do?